Watching this resources will notify you when proposed changes or new versions are created so you can keep track of improvements that have been made.

 Favoriting this resource allows you to save it in the “My Resources” tab of your account.
 There, you can easily access this resource later when you’re ready to customize it or assign it to your students.

-The rational model of decision making assumes that people will make choices that maximize benefits and minimize any costs.
+This model assumes that people will make choices that will maximize benefits for themselves and minimize any cost.

 Measurable criteria exist for which data can be collected and analyzed.

 An individual has the cognitive ability, time, and resources to evaluate each alternative against the others.

 The rational-decision-making model does not consider factors that cannot be quantified, such as ethical concerns or the value of altruism.
 It leaves out consideration of personal feelings, loyalties, or sense of obligation.
 Its objectivity creates a bias toward the preference for facts, data and analysis over intuition or desires.

 Assign this as a reading to your class

 Assign just this concept, or entire chapters to your class for free.
 You will be able to see and track your students' reading progress.